Colm Keaveney: Political career

 On 13 December 2012, he voted against the government on the cut to the respite care grant, which formed part of the 2013 budget; this led to his loss of the Parliamentary Labour Party whip.
 In a tweet just before the vote in the Dáil, he said "Acta non-verba", Latin for "deeds not words".
 He remained as Chairman of the Labour Party, as he was elected by the party members.
-Keaveney subsequently resigned from the party on 26 June 2013.
-Keaveney vocally opposed the government's X-Case legislation, both because of the absence of a time limit for termination and because he feared that the "suicide" clause would "normalise" suicide at a time when it was already becoming a serious problem in Ireland.
-He had previously expressed pro-choice views, telling a Tuam Town Council debate in 2000 that abortion was "the last resort for women and every aspect of a woman’s decision should be looked at and taken into consideration" and that anti-abortion literature distributed by colleague Martin Ward was "sickening and offensive".
+Keaveney resigned from the party on 26 June 2013.
+Keaveney vocally opposed the government's Protection of Life During Pregnancy Act 2013, both because of the absence of a time limit for termination and because he feared that the "suicide" clause would "normalise" suicide at a time when it was already becoming a serious problem in Ireland.
+He had previously expressed pro-choice views, telling a Tuam Town Council debate in 2000 that abortion was "the last resort for women and every aspect of a woman's decision should be looked at and taken into consideration" and that anti-abortion literature distributed by colleague Martin Ward was "sickening and offensive".

-In December 2013, he joined the Fianna Fáil party.
-Keaveney said that Fianna Fáil ".. has learned from its mistakes in the past" and he would be a Fianna Fáil candidate at the next general election for Galway East.
+In December 2013, he joined Fianna Fáil.
+Keaveney said that Fianna Fáil "... has learned from its mistakes in the past" and he would be a Fianna Fáil candidate at the next general election for Galway East.
 In response to his application, Labour TD Pat Rabbitte, who had clashed with Keaveney repeatedly, derisively referred to it as "a match made in heaven".

 Keaveney's defection was met with opposition from local members of Fianna Fáil in Galway East, particularly from supporters of local TD Michael Kitt and former MEP Mark Killilea.
 Fianna Fáil leader Michéal Martin was forced to deny rumours that Keaveney would be selected as the sole candidate for the party in the next general election.

-He was an unsuccessful Fianna Fáil candidate for the Galway East constituency at the 2016 general election and was elected to Galway County Council in the Tuam Local Electoral Area in the 2019 Local Elections.
+He was an unsuccessful Fianna Fáil candidate in the Galway East constituency at the 2016 general election and was elected to the Tuam local electoral area at the 2019 Galway County Council election.

+Keaveney did not contest the 2024 Galway County Council election.

+Drug driving

+On 11 June 2024 Keaveney was charged with driving under the influence of cocaine under an alleged incident that occurred on 12 June 2023.
+In July 2025, he was banned from driving for 4 years.